-We implement these two methods to detect local extrema through a moving window involving a finite number of time intervals.
-We define a rolling window, including thirty six time intervals, which goes through all the time periods with an increment of a single time interval.
-For each window, we apply both extrema detection methods and the pattern recognition algorithms in order to test if the detected sequence of extrema corresponds to one of our twelve chart pattern definitions.
-The advantage of a rolling window is to concentrate on patterns entirely developed in the window and hence to cancel the risk of look-ahead bias.
-In other words, by construction, this method assures that the future evolution of the price curve is not yet known at the moment of the detection of the technical pattern.
-The latter is thus recorded only if it starts and ends in the same window.
+To detect local extrema we use a rolling window which goes through all the time periods with an increment of a single time interval.
+For each window, we apply both extrema detection methods and the pattern recognition algorithms in order to test if the detected sequence of extrema corresponds to one of our twelve chart pattern definitions (see the following section).
+The advantage of a rolling window is to concentrate on patterns that sequentially develop in the same window and therefore to cancel the risk of look-ahead bias.
+This implies that the future evolution of the price curve is not yet known at the time of detection of technical patterns.
+A technical pattern is thus recorded only if all extrema have been detected in windows of identical time duration.
 Furthermore, we add a filter rule to keep only one record of each detected chart pattern.
 We present in Appendix B a detailed description of the two extrema detection methods.